This High-Tech Device Claims to Be 100 Times More Powerful Than an LED Mask, so I Tried It

 (Image credit: @kaitlyn_mclintock)

-My protocol: thirty minutes per day for three months (minus a three-week break I took while traveling around Europe)
+My protocol: 30 minutes per day for three months (minus a three-week break while traveling around Europe)

 I've struggled with redness and hyperpigmentation for as long as I can remember.
 Despite some pretty religious sunscreen use and a rotation of soothing, brightening, and exfoliating products, it never really goes away—especially in the summer months when I'm spending a lot of time outside.
 When I heard about the Lyma Laser from Angela Caglia, celebrity aesthetician and CEO of Angela Caglia Skincare, I was intrigued.
-You're telling me there's an at-home device that is FDA cleared and expert approved and can dramatically improve both of these skin issues along with many others?
+You're telling me there's an at-home device that is FDA-cleared, expert-approved, and can dramatically improve my skin issues, along with many others?
 Yeah, I had to get my hands on it as quickly as possible.

 I started my Lyma experiment with dull, sun-damaged, and ruddy skin.
 In my before photo, I have splotchy redness around my cheeks, deep-set dark circles, and lots of dark spots littering my nose and cheekbones.
 I even had fine lines forming around my nose and eyes from dehydration.
 Generally, my skin wasn't looking its best.